Richemont Fails to Prove Parasitism as Court Sides with Louis Vuitton

 Background of the Dispute

-Richemont argued that Louis Vuitton’s Color Blossom line improperly drew from the well-established Alhambra motif.
+Richemont argued that Louis Vuitton’s Colour Blossom line improperly drew from the well-established Alhambra motif.
 The “Alhambra” collection, launched in 1968, features a symmetrical quadrilobe clover design crafted from semi-precious stones and encased in precious metal.
 Richemont claimed that Vuitton’s adoption of a similar motif, marketed since 2015, amounted to free-riding on its brand’s reputation and consumer recognition.

-Louis Vuitton countered that its “Color Blossom” collection was inspired by its long-standing Monogram motif, a design element dating back to 1896.
+Louis Vuitton countered that its “Colour Blossom” collection was inspired by its long-standing Monogram motif, a design element dating back to 1896.
 The company asserted that its adaptation of the floral quadrilobe shape into jewellery was a natural extension of its brand identity rather than an attempt to capitalise on Van Cleef & Arpels’ designs.

 Louis Vuitton’s Monogram motif dates back to 1896, when Georges Vuitton introduced it as a tribute to his father, the brand’s founder.